MichaelRCruz/silicon-beach/appendix/rubric.md

 ## The Conclusion

-Neither leading to a firm conclusion nor ending doubt or dispute.
+Neither leading to a conclusion nor ending doubt or dispute.